- What Is Magnesium Oxide?

-To give you a background, bioavailability is the actual amount of mineral that’s utilized by your body when you take a particular supplement17 while solubility is the ability of a substance to dissolve in a particular solvent.18 Both of these factors are very important when determining the efficiency of any medicinal drug.
+To give you a background, bioavailability is the actual amount of mineral utilized by your body when you take a particular supplement,20 while solubility is the ability of a substance to dissolve in a particular solvent.21 Both of these factors are very important when determining the efficiency of any medicinal drug.

-Another study also confirmed the poor bioavailability of magnesium oxide compared to the other magnesium supplements available in the market, including magnesium chloride, magnesium lactate and magnesium aspartate.20 The inferior bioavailability and solubility rate of magnesium oxide is the primary reason why it's not as effective as the other supplements when it comes to optimizing your magnesium levels.
+Another study also confirmed the poor bioavailability of magnesium oxide compared to other magnesium supplements available in the market, including magnesium chloride, magnesium lactate and magnesium aspartate.23 The inferior bioavailability and solubility rate of magnesium oxide are the primary reasons why it's not as effective as other magnesium supplements when it comes to optimizing your magnesium levels.

-If you're looking for a supplement that's as cheap as magnesium oxide but more effective, then magnesium citrate is something that you may also consider.
+If you're looking for a supplement that's as cheap as magnesium oxide but more effective, then magnesium citrate is something that you should consider.

-Magnesium citrate may have a lower elemental magnesium content compared to magnesium oxide, but its absorption level is still significantly better at 16 percent.21 This means that your body can absorb more magnesium out of this supplement without increasing the recommended amount of intake.
+Magnesium citrate has lower elemental magnesium content compared to magnesium oxide, but its absorption level is significantly better, with a water solubility rate up to 55 percent.24 This means that your body can absorb more magnesium out of this supplement without increasing the recommended amount of intake.

-It's important to note that magnesium citrate may also help alleviate constipation, so it's not recommended to take if you already have loose bowel movement22 hemorrhoids and/or anal fissures.
+It's important to note that magnesium citrate may also help stimulate bowel movement, so it's not recommended to take if you have diarrhea,25 hemorrhoids and/or anal fissures.

 What's more, magnesium threonate does not act as a laxative.
 In fact, it's formulated for optimum absorption.
 This makes it an ideal supplement if you want to increase your magnesium levels without affecting your bowel movement.

-One hundred grams of dried agar seaweed contains 770 mg of magnesium.
+- Dried agar seaweed — One hundred grams of dried agar seaweed contain 770 milligrams of magnesium.26

-You can get 156 mg of magnesium by consuming one ounce of pumpkin seeds.
+- Pumpkin seeds — You can get 168 milligrams of magnesium by consuming an ounce of dried pumpkin seeds.29

-A half cup of boiled spinach contains 78 mg of magnesium.
+- Spinach — A cup of raw spinach contains 24 milligrams of magnesium.31

 Remember that some vitamins may affect the efficiency of a magnesium supplement.
 If you're planning to increase your intake of magnesium, then you should increase your calcium, vitamin K2 and vitamin D as well to achieve a balanced nutrient level.

-The calcium to magnesium ratio should always be 1:1, since this nutrient can help balance the muscle-relaxing effect of magnesium.
+The calcium to magnesium ratio should always be 1-to-1, since this nutrient can help balance the muscle-relaxing effect of magnesium.
 The increased intake of calcium may cause arterial calcification, but you can prevent this by increasing your vitamin K2 levels.
-Vitamin D, on the other hand, helps improve the magnesium and calcium absorption of your body.24,25
+Vitamin D, on the other hand, helps improve the magnesium and calcium absorption of your body.32,33